thorsten/phpMyFAQ/docs/installation.md

 ## 2.16 Elasticsearch Support

-To improve the search performance and quality of search results it's possible to use Elasticsearch.
+To improve the search performance and quality of search results, it's possible to use Elasticsearch.
 You need a running Elasticsearch instance accessible by phpMyFAQ via HTTP/REST.
 You can add the IP(s)/Domain(s) and port(s) of your Elasticsearch cluster during installation or later by renaming the Elasticsearch file located in the folder config/.
 If you choose to add this during installation, the file will be automatically written and the index will be built.
 If you enabled Elasticsearch support in the admin configuration panel, you can create, re-import and delete your index with a user-friendly interface.